 4. The Unique And Charming City Of Venice

 Start your day in Venice with the notion that you will get lost and take your time as you wander the skinny streets that are laced with bakeries, shops, and restaurants.
 Every turn you take will lead you to a new and different perspective of the city.
 I really enjoyed not knowing exactly where I was.
 Eventually, you spot a more unique landmark where you can get your bearings to continue on your journey.
-If you navigate with the canal as your point of reference, you will have no trouble finding
+If you navigate with the canal as your

 5. The Bustling City Of Florence